GallifreyanCode/random-workspace/maven-site-config/README.md

  * Basic site structure based on unofficial 'standards'

-!* The local version of umlgraph is tweaked to work with Java 7 JavaDocs, if you want to use it with Java 6 or below you need to use the official version.
+!* The local version of umlgraph is tweaked to work with Java 7 JavaDocs, if you want to use it with Java 6 or lower you need to use the official version.